-My tuna pasta salad dressing is so creamy and tangy, with plenty of lemon and fresh dill.
-Take a stab at this zesty tuna salad with noodles!
+My Tuna Pasta Salad Recipe features a dressing that’s so creamy and tangy, with plenty of lemon and fresh dill.
+Take a stab at this zesty pasta salad with tuna!

 Creamy tuna pasta salad is one of those dishes that everyone has a recipe for — and most of them taste pretty much the same.

-Now’s your chance to blow everyone away with this new and improved creamy tuna macaroni salad!
+Now’s your chance to blow everyone away with this new and improved tuna pasta salad recipe!

 The secret?
 A mayo and sour cream dressing flavored with lemon, celery salt, fresh dill, and a pinch of pepper and sugar.
 It’s so simple, but so spectacular!